Chart Color Schemes

 East Maitland - Metford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in East Maitland - Metford, as per the latest Census, consisted of 81.1% houses and 18.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in East Maitland - Metford, as per the latest Census, consisted of 81.1% houses and 18.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro NSW's 87.1% houses and 13.0% other dwellings.
-Home ownership in East Maitland - Metford was at 30.0%, similar to Non-Metro NSW.
-The remaining dwellings were either mortgaged (35.2%) or rented (34.8%).
-The median monthly mortgage repayment in the area was $1,733, lower than Non-Metro NSW's average of $1,862.
-Median weekly rent was recorded at $350, compared to Non-Metro NSW's $375.
+Home ownership in East Maitland - Metford was 30.0%, with the rest either mortgaged (35.2%) or rented (34.8%).
+The median monthly mortgage repayment was $1,733, below Non-Metro NSW's average of $1,862.
+The median weekly rent was $350, compared to Non-Metro NSW's $375.
 Nationally, East Maitland - Metford's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing